TheFruxz/Kojang/README.md

 # Kojang
 ## 👋

-Welcome to Kojang, a Kotlin implementation of the [Mojang API from Electroid](https://github.com/Electroid/mojang-api).
+Welcome to Kojang, a Kotlin implementation of [mojang-api from Electroid](https://github.com/Electroid/mojang-api).

 ## Usage